ahmadfsbd/portfolio/docs/index.md

 # Portfolio Website

 Welcome to my portfolio!
-This website showcases my work, skills, and background.
+This website showcases my work, skills, and background information.

 ## About Me
 Learn more about my journey and what drives me by visiting the [About](about.md) section.